 How many of our Veterans have taken their own lives by the very means that Montel Williams tweeted out?
 Perhaps he can answer that question.

 Side-note: AP Dillon addressed the tweet in a radio interview on the Freedom Action Network.
-Starts at 3 minutes.
+Her clip starts at the 3-minute mark.